Red Production Company

-Red Production Company is a British independent television production company owned by StudioCanal.
+Red Production Company Limited was a British independent television drama production company that was founded by Nicola Shindler and owned by French production & distribution company StudioCanal.

 Background

 Red Production Company was formed in 1998 by Nicola Shindler, a television producer who had worked on Our Friends in the North and Cracker.
-Based at MediaCityUK in Manchester in the north of England, Red's first production was the controversial drama Queer as Folk, written by Russell T Davies and based on the lives of three gay men in the city.
+Red's first production was the controversial drama Queer as Folk, written by Russell T Davies and based on the lives of three gay men in the city.
 This was screened on Channel 4 in early 1999 and drew much comment and praise.

 The same year, Red followed this up with another series for Channel 4, an anthology of six half-hour plays about love entitled Love in the 21st Century.
 Queer as Folk 2 arrived in 2000, and since then Red has expanded to produce dramas for nearly all of the main British television channels.
 The company's success led to an attempt by Granada Television – in whose Quay Street building the company rented offices – to buy it, but Shindler turned down their offer, wanting to retain control of her own company.

 In 2013, Red moved into the MediaCityUK complex in Manchester.

+RED is now based in offices at Ancoats since 2022, with CEO Patrick Schweitzer (previously from Tall Story Pictures) at the helm.

+In June 2025 12 years after StudioCanal acquired Red Production Company, Red Production Company's parent company StudioCanal announced the shuttering of their Manchester-based British television production outfit Red Production Company cutting down as Patrick Schweitzer stepping down as chief executive with Red's current and future state will be taken over by StudioCanal's British television production division StudioCanal TV UK as their new production arm.